-Storage capacity could be over 14 times higher than today by 2030.
+In the next five years there is likely to be more storage growth than in any other generation technology.
 Distribution connected storage is assumed to be sited initially in areas with low network constraints (to allow services to be provided to the wider system).
 At different points in time, depending on the scenario, the siting of storage then shifts to areas of high network constraint, as the value of providing distribution level constraint management services increases.